The Ideological Origins of the American Revolution: Background

-In the expanded 1961-62 version of Bernard Bailyn's 1960 conference paper, "Political Experience and Enlightenment Ideas in Eighteenth-Century America," the oft-cited first footnote contained a multitude of studies that contributed to the article and Ideological Origins, including those by Forrest McDonald, Caroline Robbins, Edmund Morgan, Perry Miller, and J. G. A. Pocock.
+In the expanded 1961-62 version of Bernard Bailyn's 1960 conference paper, "Political Experience and Enlightenment Ideas in Eighteenth-Century America", the oft-cited first footnote contained a multitude of studies that contributed to the article and Ideological Origins, including those by Forrest McDonald, Caroline Robbins, Edmund Morgan, Perry Miller, and J. G. A. Pocock.
 Pocock later authored The Machiavellian Moment.
 Bailyn cited Franz Neumann for Montesquieu in Ideological Origins.
 Neumann's "Anxiety and Politics" (1955) in turn proved pivotal to historian Richard Hofstadter's conception of the "paranoid style."
-Likewise, Bailyn did not discuss Isaiah Berlin until his 2006 assessment of "perfectionist ideas" found in "Two Concepts of Liberty."
+Conversely, Bailyn did not discuss Isaiah Berlin until his 2006 assessment of "perfectionist ideas" found in "Two Concepts of Liberty".

 In 1994, Bailyn cast Ideological Origins as an inquiry into "the meanings and uses of words."
-Two years before his death, Bailyn "confessed" that "Mark Bloch, whose main writings—which so often turn on conceptual and etymological transitions—I had studied with great concentration...For Bloch, slow interior shifts in the meaning of words explained or reflected large social transformations," core tenets of political linguistics and linguistic determinism.
+Two years before his death, Bailyn "confessed" that "Mark Bloch, whose main writings—which so often turn on conceptual and etymological transitions—I had studied with great concentration...For Bloch, slow interior shifts in the meaning of words explained or reflected large social transformations", core tenets of political linguistics and linguistic determinism, including affect in what became cognitive linguistics.
+Bailyn subsequently emphasized an "Emergence: re-reading The Ideological Origins, I realized how much of the book is about precisely that...shifts in the meanings of long-familiar terms and venerable practices—slight shifts, subtle turns—that proved to be transformative.
+The old words remain, but their meanings are altered."
+Bloch's "conceptual and etymological transitions" underpinned conceptual history rather than intellectual history, tout court.
 In 1998, Bailyn delivered lectures for the National Endowment for the Humanities and for the White House Millennium Council on significations in visual cultures and built environments, maintaining and updating his interpretation of the American Revolution.
 This elaboration and expansion became the basis for his approach to myriad facets of Neoclassicism in the preface for the fiftieth anniversary edition of Ideological Origins.